wp-plugins/wptouch/readme.txt

 Please visit http://www.bravenewcode.com/wptouch/ for a full description of the WPtouch plugin.

 == What's New ==
+In version 1.2, we've added:

+* The ability to disable advanced javascript effects (fixes effects not working for some, speeds up the load time considerably)
+* Proper styling of embedded YouTube videos on mobileSafari in iPhone 2.0
+* Fix for the switch code not working on some blog installations
+* Redundant, unused code cleanups
+* More style enhancements and tweaks, fixes

-In version 1.1(3), we've added the following features:
+In version 1.1.(1,2), we added the following features:

 * the ability to enable/disable the default home, rss and email menu items
 * support for WordPress installations that have static home pages